raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: TensorFlow Lite and PyCoral
 ---

-TensorFlow Lite and the PyCoral library can be used to use or re-train existing machine-learning models for inference.
+TensorFlow Lite and the PyCoral library can be used to use or re-train existing machine learning models for inference.
 The latter is built on top of TensorFlow Lite but has a simpler, higher-level interface and allows you to easily use the Coral ML Accelerator (Edge TPU).
-Note that Tensorflow (as opposed to TensorFlow Lite) is not supported by the Kit OS because Tensorflow requires a 64 bit operating system.
+Note that Tensorflow (as opposed to TensorFlow Lite) is not supported by the Kit OS because Tensorflow requires a 64-bit operating system.
 You may want to use these libraries to create object classifiers, for example.
 For more information, see the [Machine Learning and computer vision](7) section.

 #### Documentation